 Level: Beginner to Advanced

-Find Someone Who is a fun Bingo game for ESL students that makes a good ice breaker to help students get to know one another or to practice asking and answering questions about likes/dislikes, future plans, hobbies, etc. If I have my own classroom, I keep a stack of blank grids handy but if I’m moving from class to class, I tend to have students use their notebooks.
+Find Someone Who is a fun game for ESL students that makes a good ice breaker to help students get to know one another or to practice asking and answering questions about likes/dislikes, future plans, school subjects, holidays hobbies, etc. If I have my own classroom, I keep a stack of blank grids handy but if I’m moving from class to class, I tend to have students use their notebooks.

 If we are practicing future plans, this list might includes jobs, places, types of housing, etc. and students will then practice saying things like, “I want to be a doctor,” or, “I want to live in an apartment.”

 Rather than have a Bingo caller, students must circulate around the class and ask each other questions to mark out items on their grid.
 For example, if the topic is jobs, they could ask, “What do you want to be?”
 I have them write the other student’s name in the grid, rather than simply cross it out.
 So, if a student says, “Doctor,” they will write that student’s name in that block.

 Rather than make a PowerPoint, you could simply write the items on the board.
-If you want to give student more autonomy, simply give them a topic and have them brainstorm.
+If you want to give student more autonomy, give them a topic and have them brainstorm.
 You should have more items than will fit on the grid, but you can use 3X3 or 4X4 grids if you want to make the activity go more quickly.

 I encourage students to move around by only allowing each name to be used once per board in a large class.
 If the class is quite small, two to three times on a 5×5 grid may be necessary.
 The goal is to have students practicing the target language, rather than standing with one person and saying, “Do you like apples?
 Oranges?
 Bananas?
 Pears?
 Melons?
 Bingo!”

 1. Optional: prepare Bingo grid cards and a PowerPoint with questions before class.
 Otherwise, have students use notebook paper.
 Tell them what size grid to draw: 3×3, 4×4, or 5×5.